aladdinpersson/aladdinpersson.github.io/_posts/2020-09-13-pytorch-tqdm-progress-bar.md

 * content
 {:toc}
+In this post we learn how to create a simple progress bar which is incredibly useful when training neural nets :)
+> Note: There is a video based tutorial on YouTube which covers the same material as this blogpost, and if you prefer to watch rather than read, then you can check out the video [here](https://youtu.be/RKHopFfbPao).

 Let us start with the basic imports where we will be using tqdm for our progress bar: